• Facebook

 This earthquake cake feeds a crowd, which means it’s perfect for potlucks, birthday parties and other special occasions.
 No one will ever guess that this cake starts with a box of mix, they’ll think you made the whole thing from scratch!

 If you love chocolate, this earthquake cake is an absolute must try.
+For an extra special treat, try adding a drizzle of chocolate frosting or a scoop of vanilla ice cream.
 My family requests it constantly, and I’m always happy to oblige!

 More decadent desserts